dw-610/digital-comm-tools/README.md

 ### `ieee754.py`

-Defines a pair of functions `ieee754_b2f` and `ieee754_f2b` for strings of 32 bits to the corresponding floating-point value defined by the IEEE 754 standard, and vice-versa.
+Defines a pair of functions `ieee754_b2f` and `ieee754_f2b` for converting strings of 32 bits to their corresponding floating-point value defined by the IEEE 754 standard, and vice-versa.

 ### `quantizer.py`